samsinghh/etch-a-skech/README.md

 # Etch-A-Sketch
-A small etch a sketch-like web app I built in javascript
+A small etch a sketch-like web app I built in javascript.
+Makes each square a random color and shades it in slightly every time you hover over it.

 ## How to use
 - Press **resize grid** to set grid size.